Invoicing & Payments

 When a billing period is due, you can approve it to create the actual invoice.
 Approving an upcoming invoice does two things:

 - Creates a new invoice with the correct project, amount, currency, and dates for that billing period.
+If the project has a tax configured, it is added on top of the period price at this moment.

 - Advances the project's next due date to the following period so the next invoice is queued up automatically.